mailong25/meta-learning-bert/README.md

 'office_products': 100

 According to the statistics, We have 100 training examples for "office_products", "automotive", "computer_&videogames".
-Can we still build an accurate model on these domain ? --> Absolutetly, we actually achieved an average accuracy of 93% with just 80 training examples.
+Can we still build an accurate model on these domain ?

+-> Absolutetly, we actually achieved an average accuracy of 93% on test domains with just 80 training examples.

 # Solution
 We leverage data from high-resource domains to create a good "starting point".
 From this point, we start training a specific model for low-resource domain.